NCBI-Hackathons/ViruSpy/README.md

 Viruses across multiple virus families are found integrated in host genomes.
 The genes that are integrated depends upon the specific viral integration.
 Sometimes the integration event is a complete genome or partial genome.

 ## Workflow

-NOTE: Delete after workflow below is complete and replace this space with workflow diagram

-The pipeline obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST database from it.
-Next it runs [Magic-BLAST](https://ncbi.github.io/magicblast/) to align reads from an SRA library to the BLAST database.
-Magic-BLAST is used here to obtain all the virus-like sequences from a metagenomic sample for use with MegaHit, succinct De Bruin graph based genome assembly software.
-Contigs built by MegaHit are then run through Glimmer3 to predict open reading frames and RPS-TBLASTN to predict conserved protein domains.
-Output files from both of these methods are combined to identify a high confidence set of viral contigs.

-In addition, VirusSpy attempts to extend the viral contigs with host reads by an iterative process that we call BUD: building up domains.
-The BUDing process

-## Workflow

 ![alt text](https://github.com/NCBI-Hackathons/VirusCore/blob/master/Workflow_Diagram.JPG "Workflow Overview")